 - Make notes while you read through your weekly content and revisit later on, and;

-- Converse with academics and peers on discussion boards to see if you’re thoughts and ideas are heading in the right direction.
+- Converse with academics and peers on discussion boards to see if your thoughts and ideas are heading in the right direction.

 Studying a healthcare management course online is not a simple walk in the park.
 The same time and commitment should be given to online coursework and assignments as if you were studying on campus, if not more.
 What lays ahead is an advanced understanding of the latest research, management and leadership styles and policy.
 This is all applicable to your workplace today and will prepare you for the healthcare system of tomorrow.